 1. Premature Failure

-All to often we get calls from companies who claim the lights they purchased from someone else are failing.
-Some times its the diodes, but most times its the drivers.
+All too often we get calls from companies who claim the lights they purchased from someone else are failing.
+Sometimes it’s the diodes.
+But most times it’s the drivers.

 Cheap drivers fail.
 And even expensive drivers fail because of a bad component.
 The question is how do you fix it?

-We can help you purchase the proper driver to replace your failed fixtures drivers, or can offer a solution of a new LED replacement.
+We can help you purchase the proper driver to replace your failed fixtures drivers, or we can offer a solution for a new LED replacement.

 2. Unresponsive Warranty Support

 We hear this one a lot.
 Companies go under.
 Go bankrupt.
-Or just responding to their customers.
-In 12 years, we have seen this too many times.
+Or just stop responding to their customers.
+In 15 years, we have seen this too many times.

 Once again, LED Lighting Supply might be able to help you.
-We can mitigate the cost of the repairs by offering new components, or work with you to help you replace your lights and offer you are industry leading customer support.
+We can mitigate the cost of the repairs by offering new components, or working with you to help you replace your lights and offer you our industry-leading customer support.

-We don’t have countless 5 star reviews without standing behind our customers.
+We don’t get countless 5-star reviews without standing behind our customers.

 Who is this company you just bought the lights from?
-What happens 1 year from now when the lights start to fail.
+What happens a year from now when the lights start to fail?

 Vendors on these sites come and go every day.
 Sometimes they leave on their own initiative.
 Sometimes the big eCommerce company kicks them off.
 It happens more frequently than you can imagine.
-So who do you call?
+So, who do you call then?

 With LED Lighting Supply, you call us.
 Or chat with us.
 Or send us an email.
 We’re here.
 And our team will help fix the issue.

 We recently were contacted by a large state division with an urgent need.
-Their LED High Mast security lights were not performing well.
+Their LED High Mast Lights were not performing well.

-They purchased 8 High Mast Lights from LED Lighting Supply – after we did a free lighting plan for them.
-They installed the security high mast lights, and were amazed at how much brighter our lights were and how much better the lighting distribution was.
+They purchased eight LED High Mast Lights from LED Lighting Supply – after we did a free lighting plan for them.
+They installed the lights and were amazed at how much brighter our lights were and how much better the lighting distribution was.

 This is not an uncommon story.
-We are often asked to fix some other companies bad lighting solutions.
+We are often asked to fix some other company’s bad lighting solutions.

-Light levels is one thing.
+Light levels are one thing.
 Having it well distributed is another.
 In the section above, we talked about missing specifications on some competitive products.

 Understanding optics and light distribution is just as important as lumen output and foot candle readings.
-Having 100 foot candles 10 ft away from an outdoor pole and 1 foot candle 20 ft away is not a good distribution.
+Having 100 foot candles 10 feet away from an outdoor pole and 1 foot candle 20 feet away is not a good distribution.

 How can you take the risk out of having this as your solution?
-Perform a lighting photometric, or lighting plan.
+Create a lighting photometric, or lighting plan.